 Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-Active users who don't hold a Confluence license have very limited access to Confluence.
-They can view pages, but can't like, comment, edit, view the dashboard, use the space directory, see user profiles or search your full site.
+Active users who don't have product access to Confluence have very limited access to Confluence.
+They can view pages, but can't like, comment, edit, view the dashboard, use the space directory, see user profiles, or search your full site.

 You can edit this permission at any time to revoke access to a space, but access for JSM agents and customers can only be fully re-enabled from project settings.

 You can also change permissions in the JSM Access tab of global permissions.